Maestro-111/search-engine/README.md

 8) dotabuff match simulator (cont)
 9) User JWT Auth mod (cont)
    1) Add nav links for auth/ resources
+   2) when making a request to any user specific view, pass the info in HTTP header
 10) add devcontainer setup for all modules